 Prejudices are a major obstacle in ensuring non-discriminatory education for Roma children on the move.
 We empower children and youth to design and carry out an awareness raising campaign, which will challenge the anti-Roma prejudice and negative representations of Roma in the education process.
 By showcasing educational success stories of Roma children and promoting their right to education while migrating, we want to change the perceptions and attitudes of education professionals, the press, local authorities, national and EU policy makers, and the wide population.

-The project is funded by the European Commission through the Programme “Rights, Equality and Citizenship” and is implemented from 2018 until 2020.
+The project is funded by the European Commission through the Programme “Rights, Equality and Citizenship” (2014-2020) and is implemented between November 2018 to October 2020.